Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 }
 ```

-The fragment shader in this basic HLSL program outputs the single color predefined in the code:
+The fragment shader in this basic HLSL code outputs the single color predefined in the code:

 ```c++
 half4 frag() : SV_Target